mohitkhanna1994/Android/README.md

 # Android

-Android test application for login using Firebase (Google+ and Facebook) and realtime database of firebase for chat
+Android test application for login using Firebase (Google+ and Facebook) and realtime database of firebase for chat.

+Firebase Push Notification